manjunathgmanju/Python-Project-Submission/ReadMe.txt

 Pandas for handling data

 Lessons Learned
 This project was a fantastic learning experience!
-It helped me sharpen my skills in web scraping, data processing, and error handling—all while working on something fun and practical.
+It helped me sharpen my skills in web scraping, data processing, and error handling.